 - Olga Malinova is a political scientist and professor at the Higher School of Economics in Moscow.
 Her research focuses on memory and public discourse in Russia.

-- Oleg Lutochin has been Director of the Yeltsin Center in Ekaterinburg since January 2021.
+- Oleg Lutohin has been Boris Yeltsin Museum Director at Yeltsin Center in Ekaterinburg since January 2021.

 - Félix Krawatzek is a Senior Researcher at ZOiS, where he coordinates the Research Cluster “Youth in Eastern Europe”.